DhavalTalaviya/genai-multi-modal-research-assistant/README.md

 # GenAI Multi‑Modal Research Assistant

-An end‑to‑end Retrieval‑Augmented Generation assistant that ingests PDFs, web pages, and images—then answers questions over both text and visual content.
+An end‑to‑end Retrieval‑Augmented Generation assistant that ingests PDFs, web pages, and images then answers questions over both text and visual content.

 ---